-In the near term, we expect our cost of revenues to increase in absolute dollars to the extent our installed base increases, but decrease as a percentage of revenues because certain of our costs of revenues are fixed and do not need to increase commensurate with increases in revenues.
-In addition, depreciation expense associated with deployed equipment is recognized only over the first five years of a customer contract.
+In the near term, we expect our cost of revenues to increase in absolute dollars as our installed base increases, although certain of our costs of revenues are fixed and do not need to increase commensurate with increases in revenues.
+In addition, depreciation expense associated with deployed equipment is recognized only over the first five years from the go-live date.
+We also expect cost of revenues to increase in absolute dollars as we continue to invest in our customer success capabilities to drive growth and value for our customers.
+As we expect to build out these capabilities in 2020, even while our ability to deploy new go-live miles is significantly impacted as a result of the COVID-19 pandemic, cost of revenues is expected to increase as a percentage of revenues.